-Are you not getting the coverage you think your brand deserves?
 Do you ever feel like your pitches falling on deaf ears?
 We will let you in on a little secret: it’s not just you.
 It’s a frustration shared by many PR pros in the industry.
-To find the source of this problem, it’s important to analyze what is happening on the other side of media relations.
 The truth is, journalists feel both overwhelmed and underwhelmed by pitches.
 According to recent studies, 28% of journalists receive over 100 pitches every week, which mostly end up in spam or trash due to irrelevance.
+Another study shows that a quarter or less of those pitches actually get turned into stories.

-According to Muck Rack’s Annual State of Journalism survey, 80% of journalists said a quarter or less of their stories originate from pitches.
 So if journalists are not reading your emails, where do journalists go to find news?
 They hit the world wide web, just like the rest of us.
-The same study reveals that 60% of journalists rely on the internet or social media to find their news.
 Given that most journalists are no longer using their inbox as a source, it’s important communications teams redirect their focus on a tool that will help them get their news picked up: an online newsroom.

 An online newsroom is a place where your company news lives.
 It’s where journalists head to discover who you are and what you do.
 By making your information easy to find, journalists will have everything they need to write your story.
 Being helpful and empathetic with a journalist’s journey just might make the difference between getting coverage and not.
 But there are more reasons why your team should invest in an online newsroom.